stackbit-projects/cool-tulip-9c975/content/pages/blog/post-1.md

       relativeUrl: true
 layout: post
 ---
 Welcome to the launch of ZipShip.
 We are on a mission to make shipping accessible to everyone.
 By offering a complete shipping service, we make shipping as easy as opening your door.
-We are currently operating an open beta and may have some bugs software-wise.
-With ZipShip, we enable a door to door shipping experience.
+We are currently operating an open beta and may have some bugs.

 Here's how ZipShip works.

-1. Setup your appointment and let us know what you're shipping.
+1. Setup your pickup.

 2. Answer your door at your appointed time.
-Your shipping expert will package your item and/or apply your shipping label.

 3. Track your package